-Things to consider before mounting the TV on the wall
+Things to consider before mounting your Samsung TV on the wall

-Getting your TV up on the wall gives you more space, a better view, and keeps it out of reach of children and pets.
-But before you begin, you may be wondering: where is the best place to mount the TV, how high should I mount my TV, what types of mounts work with my TV, what size screws or bolts do I need, can I buy replacement screws, and finally, how do I mount my TV?
-Find the answer to all of the above and more.
+Getting your TV or gaming screen up on the wall gives you more space, a better view, and keeps it out of reach of children or pets.
+But before you begin, you may be wondering: where is the best place to mount my TV, what mounts, bolts, or screws work with my Odyssey Ark, where can I buy replacement screws, and finally... how do I mount my TV?
+We'll help you find the answer to all of the above and more.
 You can visit Samsung's accessories page to purchase wall mounts or Samsung Parts to purchase replacement screws.

 Where to mount the TV